UCSD-E4E/pyrenote-desk/README.md

 ## Setup

+We are using `uv` as the python package manager.
+To install it, please follow [these instructions](https://docs.astral.sh/uv/getting-started/installation/).

+Then, in the pyrenote-desk directory, run `uv sync`

+Then, activate the virtual environment using `source .venv/bin/activate`

-We are using `yarn` for this application!
-Please install `yarn` with `npm install -g yarn` ([tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-the-yarn-package-manager-for-node-js)).
+Afterwards, please install `yarn` with `npm install -g yarn` ([tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-the-yarn-package-manager-for-node-js)).